ihmeuw/person_linkage_case_study/linkage/pvs_like_case_study/README.md

 $ conda create --name pvs_like_case_study --file conda_environment_lock_conda.txt
 $ conda activate pvs_like_case_study
 $ pip install -r conda_environment_lock_pip.txt
+# Before running this, make sure you don't have anything weird in your .libPaths(),
+# e.g. due to a ~/.Rprofile file.
+The first thing in your libPaths should the R library of the
+# conda environment.
+$ Rscript -e "renv::restore(library=.libPaths(), lockfile='./conda_environment_lock_renv.json')"
 ```

 in this directory.
-In rare cases that may not work due to a pulled package version.
+In rare cases that may not work due to a pulled conda package version.

 You can *approximately* recreate the environment (e.g. if you want to update
 all dependencies) with:

 ```
 $ conda env create -n pvs_like_case_study --file conda_environment.yaml
+$ conda activate pvs_like_case_study
+# Before running this, make sure you don't have anything weird in your .libPaths(),
+# e.g. due to a ~/.Rprofile file.
+The first thing in your libPaths should the R library of the
+# conda environment.
+$ Rscript conda_environment_R.R
 ```

 If you do this, you can re-generate the lock files like so: